Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Physics-informed QCNs: Motivation and Challenges

-Classical repeaters can amplify the received signals and forward them to their next destination.
-In contrast, quantum repeaters cannot adopt this approach due to the No-cloning theorem.
-Generally, quantum repeaters use concepts like entanglement swapping, where a probabilistic Bell state measurement (BSM) operation is performed between two qubits, each of which is entangled with another qubit, to generate a new entanglement connection between two distant quantum nodes.
-Hence, the long communication distance is split into shorter segments with repeaters performing entanglement swapping, which helps overcoming photon losses that increase with the travelled distance.
-Moreover, since the two qubits used in entanglement swapping protocols may not arrive at the same time, then the quantum repeater has to store and retrieve entangled qubits in quantum memory.

-Evidently, the design and operation of quantum repeaters is more challenging than classical repeaters due to various sources of losses and probabilistic quantum operations.
-One example \cite{li2021building} that neglects those physics principles is the consideration that quantum repeaters are perfect devices with perfect quantum memories and no losses, which leads to poor QCN performance.

-In a nutshell, from the aforementioned challenges, one can see the importance of studying QCNs through the lens of a physics-informed framework that aligns the visions of both the quantum physics and the classical communications communities and unifies their efforts towards developing the future QI.
+In a nutshell, from the aforementioned challenges, one can see the importance of studying QCNs through the lens of a physics-informed framework that aligns the visions of both the quantum physics and the classical communications communities.